syash7202/ssh_remote_login-/readme.md

 ![ssh containers](<ssh containers.jpeg>)

-To establish the remote login with ssh protocol between multiple containers, openssh can be used.
-The openssh-server utility is installed on the server/master container and openshh-client utility over the remote machines.
+To establish the remote login with SSH protocol between multiple containers, OpenSSH can be used.
+The OpenSSH-server utility is installed on the server/master container and the OpenSSH-client utility is over the remote machines.

 The easiest connection configurations are as follows:

-1. Pull the Ubuntu container images from docker registry.
+1. Pull the Ubuntu container images from the docker registry.

 ```
 docker pull ubuntu:latest